dnsviz/dnsviz/README.md

 Note that earlier versions of the software listed above might also work with DNSViz, but are not supported.
 For example, versions of cryptography as early as 2.6 seem to work.
-Also note that while DNSViz itself still works with python 2.7, some versions of its software dependencies have moved on: pygraphviz 1.6 and dnspython 2.0.0 dropped support for python 2.7.
+Also note that while DNSViz itself still works with Python 2.7, some versions of its software dependencies have moved on: pygraphviz 1.6 and dnspython 2.0.0 dropped support for Python 2.7.

 ### Optional Software